-The charging system consists of a DC belt driven alternator with a voltage regulator, an engine DC wiring harness, a mounted DC circuit breaker and a battery with connecting cables.
+The charging system consists of an alternator with a voltage regulator, an engine DC wiring harness, a DC circuit breaker and a battery with connecting cable and wires.
 Because of the use of integrated circuits (IC's), the electronic voltage regulator is very compact and is mounted internally or on the back of the alternator.